Two-Time #1 International Best Selling Author,Inspirational speaker, Master NLP Business, Empowerment and Relationship Coach.

 I was appointed as the permanent Headship (Principal) in January 1884.
 I was absolutely determined to do a good job for my pupils and my colleagues.
 I wanted the children to be happy and confident learners and for the staff to strive for excellence and to enjoy teaching and enthusing their pupils and their colleagues to give of their best.

-I had several nerve blocks and other medical interventions to help my mobility.
 It took me 18 months to walk to the end of my very small garden.
 Three months later, on the last day of the Summer Term after school had finished, I was violently sick.
 I felt something go in my back - I had ruptured another disk.
 Yet again the surgery failed.
-I was then completely wheelchair bound totally unable to stand.
+I was then completely wheelchair bound - totally unable to stand.

 Whilst I was a serving Head I was invited to work as an Advisor, Trainer, Facilitator, Mentor and Coach with the National College of Leadership, The DFES and The London Institute on a regular basis.